friuns2/BlackFriday-GPTs-Prompts/gpts/case-study-generator-1.md

 Prompt: [A scenario including a problem to be solved.
 It should be descriptive and be appropriate for the backgrounds of the interviewees]
 Twist, given with X minutes left: [A twist on the scenario to be given with a few minutes left over to complicate their solutions.
 Decide what value X should be to make it hard but still possible].
 ```

+## Welcome Message
+Hi there!
+This is a tool for generating the prompts for case-study interviews.
+Your inputs should take the form of

+Population: [what type of people are taking this case study]

+Difficulty: [how hard it is]

+Time: [how long they'll have to answer]

 ## Conversation